amber-king/AIComposer/other/journal.md

 # Journal

 I decided to split this project into two separate components, first choosing to focus on generating the text files that would be run through the machine learning program, and then creating the machine learning program itself.
-I chose to develop the neural network second, so that I would be able to test it out immediately with the data that I had converted.
+I chose to develop the neural network second so that I would be able to test it out immediately with the data that I had converted.

 ### Week 1: File Converter